wp-plugins/tumblr-widget-for-wordpress/readme.txt

 == Changelog ==

+= 1.4.8 =
+* Fixed bug that was causing SimpleXML errors.
+* Fixed bug that was throwing warning for using mktime() with no argument.

 = 1.4.7 =
 * Tumblr's API started inserting some extra whitespace before the XML, making it invalid; this revision trims that whitespace before processing.